Mechanistic insights into Z-ring formation and stability: A Langevin dynamics approach to FtsZ self-assembly

 \section{Experimental results: motivation for theory}

-{ The various shapes of FtsZ assemblies, like rings, helices, filaments, and condensates that have been found in several \textit{in vitro} experiments and \textit{in vivo} studies in bacteria have also been observed for several kinds of FtsZs expressed in fission yeast.
+{ The various shapes of FtsZ assemblies like rings, helices, filaments, and condensates that have been found in several \textit{in vitro} experiments and \textit{in vivo} studies in bacteria have also been observed for several kinds of FtsZs expressed in fission yeast.
 Fission yeast has served as a useful model to study the assembly dynamics of ring formation by FtsZ ~\cite{Srinivasan2008}.
-FtsZ from different bacterial species or FtsZ mutants of \textit{Escherichia coli} have been shown to assemble into different forms such as helices~\cite{Sharma2023} (\textit{Helicobacter pylori} FtsZ or HpFtsZ), rings~\cite{Srinivasan2008, Sharma2023} (EcFtsZ, \textit{Staphylococcus aureus} SaFtsZ and EcFtsZ Q47K), globules (EcFtsZ D209A), open chains (EcFtsZ Q47K and EcFtsZ Q47KD86K), closed chains (EcFtsZ Q47KD86K) and network of polymers~\cite{Srinivasan2008} (EcFtsZ and EcFtsZ G105S).
-The different forms of FtsZ assemblies that have been thus far seen upon expression in fission yeast are shown in Fig.\ref{fig_expt}($a$).
+It has also been useful to study and compare the response of FtsZ polymers from different species to drugs~\cite{Sharma2023}.
+Most importantly, the yeast system provides the ability to study the effect of mutations on FtsZ polymer morphology and dynamics, which would have been impossible otherwise due to their lethal effects on bacterial cells.
+FtsZ from different bacterial species or FtsZ mutants of \textit{Escherichia coli} have been shown to assemble into different forms such as helices~\cite{Sharma2023} (\textit{Helicobacter pylori} FtsZ or HpFtsZ), rings~\cite{Srinivasan2008, Sharma2023} (EcFtsZ, \textit{Staphylococcus aureus} SaFtsZ and EcFtsZ Q47K), globules (EcFtsZ D209A), open chains (EcFtsZ Q47K and EcFtsZ Q47KD86K), closed chains (EcFtsZ Q47KD86K) and network of polymers~\cite{Srinivasan2008} (EcFtsZ and EcFtsZ G105S). { In the experiments reported here, we have expressed FtsZ as C-terminal GFP fusions in fission yeast.
+We have utilized the medium strength thiamine repressible promoter containing vector, pREP42 ~\cite{Basi1993}.
+The construction of these plasmids has been already described~\cite{Srinivasan2008, Sharma2023}.
+To allow the expression and synthesis of FtsZ-GFP protein, we cultured the fission yeast cells carrying the various FtsZ-GFP variants in Edinburg Minimal Medium (EMM) in the absence of thiamine for 20 to 24 hours before imaging.
+We placed live yeast cells on agarose pads made with EMM and imaged them using a fluorescence microscope.} The different forms of FtsZ assemblies that have been observed upon expression in fission yeast are shown in Fig.\ref{fig_expt}($a$).